alidanapour/chip8_emulator/Product_Document.md

 - Release 2:
     - Added [support for old ROMs](https://github.com/tomdaley92/Kiwi8/issues/9).
     - Updated user case for game 1 complete.
     - Added user case for game 2 prototype.
-    - Migrated to Jest for automated test.
     - Added program descriptions and instructions on how to play games to the visualizer.
     - Moved visualizer step forward and step backward to release 3.
+    - Added test cases to `test.js`.
 - Release 3:
     - Added user case for chip8 tool prototype.
     - Added user case for game 2 complete.
+    - Migrated to [Jest](https://jestjs.io/) for automated test.

 **Release 0**: